chainstack/docs/docs/operations/ethereum/networks.md

 * Mainnet — public Ethereum mainnet.
 * Ropsten testnet — public Ethereum testnet.

-For development purposes on the Ropsten testnet, fund your accounts with Ropsten ether at the <a href="https://faucet.ropsten.be/" rel="nofollow">Ropsten faucet</a>.
+For development purposes on the Ropsten testnet, fund your accounts with Ropsten ether at the [Ropsten faucet](https://faucet.ropsten.be/).

 ::: tip See also